frederic-perez/AmE-dictionary/dictionary.md

 __abrogation__ :two::shit:
 __abs__ _Six-pack abs._
 __absconded__ _v_
-__absenteeism__ _n_ :two::open_mouth: Habitual absence from work.
+__absenteeism__ _n_ :three::open_mouth: Habitual absence from work.
 If you’ve got no reason to skip school or work but you do it all the time anyway, you’ve go a bad case of absenteeism.
 __abutted__
 __abutting__ _Bungalows abutting._
 __abuzz__